riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 conda install -c menpo opencv3
 ```

 Similar to before, you may optionally check that the installtion of the OpenCV libraries was successful by typing `conda list`.

+## Avoiding conflicting Python libraries
 We now have Python 3.x virtual environment called `ocv2` running the `opencv` and `opencv3` packages.
 Although this virutal environment is completely separate from any other Python environments on your system, it was (presumably) launched through a terminal session with our standard `.bashrc` inclusions.
 This means that the ROS Python 2.7 `dist-packages` (located in the `/opt/ros/kinetic/lib/python2.7/dist-packages` directory in a default ROS Kinetic installation) directory was still included in the `PYTHONPATH` (the list of symbolic links Python looks through to find packages), and therefore can (and does) still conflict with OpenCV (and potentially other packages) import calls in our `ocv2` environment.
 For reference, the ROS Python 2.7 symbolic link is located in `/opt/ros/kinetic/lib/python2.7/dist-packages/cv2.so`, and the Anaconda Python 3.6 symbolic link is located in `/home/USERNAME/anaconda3/lib/python3.6/site-packages/cv2.cpython-36m-x86_64-linux-gnu.so` (both for default installations).

 One potential workaround would be to remove that line `source /opt/ros/kinetic/setup.bash` from the .bashrc inclusions.
 This will prevent the Python 2.7 packages from ROS from making it onto the `PYTHONPATH`; however, that will mean that any ROS Python 2.7 script called from the terminal will break, which is not an ideal solution.
 A more explicit (but less universal) solution would be to explicitly remove the `/opt/ros/kinetic/lib/python2.7/dist-packages` from the PYTHONPATH at the start of any python script requiring `cv2` for Python 3.
 An error-checking version of this Python code is given below:

 ```